stephenlb/pubnub-mcp-server/README.md

    - `PUBNUB_PUBLISH_KEY`
 4. Save the configuration.

-Claude Desktop may use an old verson of node.
+Claude Desktop may use an old version of node.
 You may need to set the command to the full path of your node installation.

 ```shell
 git clone https://github.com/stephenlb/pubnub-mcp-server.git
 ```

-MCP server is located in the `index.js` file.:
+MCP server is located in the `index.js` file:

 ```json
 {